kekyo/RelaxVersioner/README.md

 ## History

+* 2.12.0:
+  * Expanded version result text files.
+    Results for `RelaxVersioner_SafeVersion.txt`, `RelaxVersioner_Branch.txt`, and `RelaxVersioner_Tags.txt` are available.
+  * The version result text file does not contain line feed codes.
+  * `ShortVersion` is now fallback assigned to the MSBuild property `Version` immediately after a build.
+    Subsequent MSBuild scripts that use the `Version` property can safely use the recognized version number.
 * 2.11.0:
   * Fixed causing error on NuGet packaging when contains no source code input files.
 * 2.10.0: